DraouiAbdo/DraouiAbdo/README.md

 ### Hi there 👋,  my name is (Dr.Draoui) => Dr²
-#### Teaching Assistant at CS departement, Ali Kafi University Center, Algeria
+#### Instructor of CS Courses at Ali Kafi University Center, Algeria

 - At University, I teach :
   - Data Structures and Algorithms in C.